Vinesauce

+Vinesauce is the professional name of American live streamer and YouTuber Vincent (Note: Sources differ on his last name.) (born May 12, 1985), also known online as "Vinny Vinesauce".
+Vinny originally founded Vinesauce in 2010 as a streaming collective of content creators, which gradually became inactive since the late 2010s.
+The former lineup of the collective comprised Vincent, Darren, Joel Johansson, Marisa, Jen, Colin, Fred, Aisha, and Jonathan.

+Primarily focused on video game livestreaming and commentary, Vinesauce is known for its content on game corruptions and subsequent glitches, as well as content covering obscure games and other media, including the 1995 virtual world game Active Worlds.
+In 2014, the collective created the "Vinesauce is HOPE" charity drive, which has raised over $350,000.
+Two Vinesauce members have each formed their own bands: Vinny co-founding the rock band Red Vox, and Joel co-founding the thrash metal band Scythelord.

-Vinesauce is a collective of online content creators primarily focusing on video game livestreaming and commentary videos.
-The group started in 2010 by content creator Vinny, known online as "Vinny Vinesauce".
-The collective is best known for its content in which video games are corrupted to cause glitches, as well as content covering obscure video games and other media.
-The popularity of this content has earned media coverage from video game outlets such as Kotaku and PC Gamer.
-Vinesauce's videos have also been credited for popularizing several Internet memes.
+The popularity of Vinesauce's content has earned media coverage from video game outlets such as Kotaku and PC Gamer.
+Vinesauce's videos have also been credited for popularizing several internet memes.

 History

-In 2010, content creator Vinny (real name Vincent) (Note: Sources differ on his last name.) formed Vinesauce as a streaming community and YouTube channel.
+Vincent (Note: Sources differ on his last name.) was born on May 12, 1985 in New York City.
+In 2010, under the pseudonym Vinny, he formed Vinesauce as a streaming community and YouTube channel.
 Inspired by both the nascent medium of streaming and a dream he had where he streamed the SNES video game Chrono Trigger, Vinny created an account on Livestream to stream the game, eventually learning aspects of streaming over time.
 Adopting the alias "Vinny Vinesauce" as his online pseudonym, Vinny later founded the Vinesauce website and recruited other streamers and content creators as members of the community.
 Since the late 2010s, the group has gradually become independent as most of the members focus more on their individual content.